martscht/stuart/readme.md

     }

-Since we already established the ords dataframe to be ordinal, we now do not have to specify it additionally in our mmas function.
+Since we already established the ords dataframe to be ordinal, we now do not have to specify it additionally in our *mmas*-function.
 Working with the same facet-structure as before, our code now should look something like this: